-Caution: For the most secure configuration, enable ONLY those features that are being used or tested.
-As such, if MQTT is not being used, this section should be skipped.

-Install a Java JRE on the machine (if this has not already been installed): apt install default-jdk

-Tip: OpenJDK and Amazon Corretto have been tested.
+- Caution: For the most secure configuration, enable ONLY those features that are being used or tested.
+As such, if MQTT is not being used, this section should be skipped. - Install a Java JRE on the machine (if this has not already been installed): apt install default-jdk - Tip: OpenIDK and Amazon Corretto have been tested.

-- 2. Once installed, verify the Java JRE version using the terminal command: java -version - 3.
-Stop and restart all the ThingWorx Kepware Edge services. - 4.
-Install Version 8 Java JRE on the machine.
+- Once installed, verify the Java JRE version using the terminal command: java -version - 3.
+Stop and restart all the ThingWorx Kepware Edge services.